-2022 Continuing Budget Issues
+2023 Continuing Budget Issues

 • Sales Tax is the Authority's primary source of revenue and may be volatile with increases or decreases varying among each member jurisdiction.
 The Authority relies on input from each member jurisdiction for assumptions and trend analysis during budget preparation.
-Staff consulted with each member jurisdiction's Finance Department to receive sales tax estimates for 2022.
-The impacts of the COVID-19 pandemic, supply chain issues, and inflationary effects on the economy and uncertainty in the duration of these impacts are evidenced by the information received.
-As a result, the 2022 sales tax budget includes a 1% reduction compared to the 2021 forecast.
+Staff consulted with each member jurisdiction's Finance Department to receive sales tax estimates for 2023.
+Economic uncertainty and duration of inflationary and supply chain impacts are evidenced by the information received.
+As a result, the 2023 sales tax budget includes a 5% reduction compared to the 2022 forecast.